etherbiln/myGame-Solidity/README.md

 - https://excalidraw.com/#json=7TE0xcUPvYZYAxOhcBule,bKRAeGvdVEzZdcVLI3lFhA

 ---
-## 🎮 How to Play

-### 1. Joining the Game
-Players can join the game by calling the `joinGame` function.
-Ensure that you are the sender of the transaction to join.

-### 2. Starting the Game
-The game starts when an authorized address calls the `startGame` function.
-The game can only be started once.

-### 3. Player Movement
-Navigate the game world using the `movePlayer` function.
-Ensure that you are a player and that the game is ongoing.

-### 4. Claiming Support Packages
-To claim support packages, call the `claimSupportPackage` function if you have a support package available.

-### 5. Claiming Treasure
-To claim the treasure, use the `claimTreasure` function if you have found the treasure in the game.

-### 6. Checking Game State
-- **Check Support Package:** Use the `checkSupportPackage` function to determine if you have a support package available.
-- **Check Treasure:** Use the `checkTreasure` function to determine if you have found the treasure.

-### 7. Viewing Player Information
-- **Verify Player Status:** Use the `isPlayer` function to check if an address is a player and get their status.
-- **List of Players:** Use the `ShowPlayers` function to see a list of all players.
-- **Find Player Coordinates:** Use the `findPlayer` function to get the current coordinates of a player.

-### 8. Leaving the Game
-If you want to leave the game, call the `leaveGame` function.
-Ensure that you are the player leaving the game.

----

 ## Additional Information
 - **Game Duration:** The game lasts for 15 minutes from the time it is started.The game automatically ends after 15 minutes.